elunna/hackem/hackem_changelog.md

 - [x] Diluted Potions
     - Evil added diluted effects for many existing potions, I have tried to fill out these effects with the new potions (and some of the old ones) to keep dilution behavior consistent among all the potions.
 - [x] potion of booze:
-    - drinking it gives 130 points of nutrition if uncursed, 140 if blessed, and 120 if cursed.From dnh
+    - drinking it gives 130 points of nutrition if uncursed, 140 if blessed, and 120 if cursed (dnh)
 - [x] potions of acid are immune to being destroyed by freezing (xnh)
 - [x] potions of oil are undilutable (xnh)
 - [x] potions of hallucination can give enlightenment (xnh)
+- [x] Cursed potion of gain ability can decrease one's attributes.
 - [x] ring of free action
     - 50% chance (with a luck bonus) of slipping free with free action
 - [x] Amulets of life saving